Tsili123/Algorithmic-Problems-Project1/README.md

 # Algorithmic-Problems
 Assignment for the first part of the project "Software development for algorithmic problems"
-## The produced code and the report holds copyright license and a permission from the creators is needed to be reused. ©
+## The produced code and the report holds copyright license and a permission from the creators is needed to be reused officialy. ©

 # LSH
 Typing... :)